-We are submitting the performance criteria under the 2006 Stock Incentive Plan (the "Plan") for shareholder approval in order to satisfy the shareholder approval requirement of Section 162(m) of the Internal Revenue Code with respect to performance-based compensation paid to certain executive officers of the company.
-Section 162(m) generally places an annual limit of \$1 million on the compensation that a publicly held corporation may deduct with respect to its CEO and its three next most highly paid executive officers of the requirements for qualifying awards as "performance-based" is that qualify under Section 162(m) as "performance-based" compensation.
+We are submitting the performance criteria under the 2006 Stock Incentive Plan (the "Plan") for shareholder approval in order to satisfy the shareholder approval requirement of Section 162(m) of the Internal Revenue Code with respect to performancebased compensation paid to certain executive officers of the company.
+Section 162(m) generally places an annual limit of \$1 million on the compensation that a publicly held corporation may deduct with respect to its CEO and its three next most highly paid executive officers other than the CFO.
+There is an exception to this limitation for awards that qualify under Section 162(m) as "performance-based" compensation.
 One of the requirements for qualifying awards as "performance-based" is that the material terms of the performance goal under which the compensation is paid must have been approved by the company's shareholders within the past five years.
 The Plan was last approved by our shareholders in 2008.